marktaborosi/storage-navigator/README.md

 // Create renderer
 $renderer = new HtmlRenderer(
-    theme: "console-norton-commander", // Theme to use for rendering
+    themePath: "console-norton-commander", // Theme to use for rendering
     disableNavigation: false, // Set to true to disable navigation, only allowing browsing in the current folder
     disableFileDownload: false // Set to true to disable file downloads upon click );